richyliu/config/.doom.d/grievances.md

 # Grievances

-- alt-backspace in vterm does not work
-- add shortcuts to open project's ibuffer/vterm
 - add shortcut to send `C-x C-e` while in vterm
 - use different prefix (not `C-c`) for vterm
 - paste without indent (`]p`)
 - git gutter does not work over TRAMP
 - disable tab for yas-expand
+- add shortcut to execute the current file

 - tramp auto save over network delay is slow
     - autosave locally?